Thinking About End of Life…

 I will take direction from the incredibly helpful, clear and practical book Before I Go: The Essential Guide to Creating a Good End of Life Plan by Jane Duncan Rogers.
 The information in Before I Go is available in several formats including an online course with weekly episodes and an innovative weekend workshop here at Hawkwood with Jane Diamond – Before I Go: Creative Approaches to End of Life Planning Fri 22- Sun 24 November.

-Written by our dear Programme & Communications Manager, Katie Lloyd-Nunn, as pictured here with her mum.
+Written by our dear On-site Programme Manager, Katie Lloyd-Nunn, as pictured here with her mum.

 Jane Diamond is a graduate of the Before I Go Academy, the training arm of BIG Solutions, a social enterprise whose mission is to have end-of-life plans be as commonplace as birth plans.
 Jane believes we need to change how we talk about death and dying so it is better understood as a normal part of life.
 Jane has been running the Nailsworth death café for several years and has trained with Jane Duncan Rogers to guide people in end of life planning.
 She has recently joined Family Tree Funerals and is bringing her calm, experienced approach to her new work as a funeral director.
 She also has a background in body psychotherapy and is a member of Gloucestershire Bereavement Forum.